mempoolco/aiodiskdb/README.md

 If `rtrim` is applied on the **current** index, the space is reused, otherwise no.
 With `ltrim`, once the space is freed, it is not allocated again.
-With `drop_index` the whole index is discarded not reused.
+With `drop_index` the discarded index is not reused.

-With a lot of data turn-over (pruning by trimming), it may be necessary to set an unusual `file_padding`, and increase the database potential size.
+With a lot of data turn-over (pruning by trimming), it may be necessary to set an unusual high `file_padding`, and increase the database potential size.

 ---